PythWare/Lore-App/README.md

 3. A Textbox that displays the description of the currently selected character

 4. Image display of characters created with the Lore App

+5. 5.
+Down scales or upscales images stored within the Lore file automatically to a specific width and height so that you don't have to.

 How the Container file works: